BohanX/COVID19/README.md

 ### This notebook can be used for other provinces or countries by changing names in the code.

 ## Summary:
-### 1. The number of death in US exceeded most affected European countries (e.g. France, Italy, Germany, UK, Spain) while the number in Canada remained relatively lower.
-But unlike other countires, Canada did not show an obvious decrease in the rate.
+### 1. The number of death in US started to show decreasing trend.
-### 2.Within Canada, the death rate is slowing down only in Alberta and BC.
+### 2.Within Canada, the death rate is slowing down in all regions and daily increase is below 15%.
-### 3. In summary, the death rate is unlikely to drop yet in Canada, specifically in Ontario and Quebec.
+### 3. In summary, the death rate is likely to continue to drop in Canada and US.

 ![](Death_cases.png)